Skip to main content

 Warfare Legacy Collection Game Cover

-Warfare Legacy Collection is a single player strategy game.
+Warfare Legacy Collection is a single player tactical strategy game with a historical theme.
 It was developed by Con Artist Games and was released on April 28, 2025.
 It received very positive reviews from players.

 Skip User Reviews